Diogo23Sousa/aconchega/README.md

 3. Move inside the main folder -> run: npm start

 4. Open your browser and check the website running locally: http://localhost:4200/

+The website is also builded in Netlify: https://aconchega.netlify.app/